zooxmusic/git-workflow-project/README.md

-This project uses the gradle wrapper to allieviate the need for every developer to download, unzip and map the GRADLE_HOME environment variable as well as add $GRADLE_HOME/bin to your PATH variable
+#####This project uses the gradle wrapper to alleviate the need for every developer to download, unzip and map the GRADLE_HOME environment variable as well as add $GRADLE_HOME/bin to your PATH variable

-###How to run this project
+####How to run this project
 gradlew bootRun

+####How to test this projecct
+gradlew test